nicehash/excavator/amd/README.md

 coins, such as Ethereum and Zcash.
 In order to enable it, you need to **run the miner as administrator** as excavator needs to access the graphics card directly.
-Furthermore,  for the initial run, it is very important to **reset the graphics card to the stock settings, including the BIOS.**
+Furthermore,  for the initial run, it is highly recommended to **reset the graphics card to the stock settings, including the BIOS.**

 If everything goes well, you should see the following message: